10 Top PaaS Providers of 2021

 Engine Yard Cloud PaaS uses AWS as IaaS.
 They have a decade worth of experience in providing a managed PaaS, however, they focus only on ‘Ruby on Rails’.
 Except for this limitation in language support, Engine Yard is highly experienced.

-They also provide the entire gamut of PaaS features, for e.g., networking, infrastructure, collaboration tools, environment control, security, automated deployment, scaling, databases, microservices, and containers.
+They also provide the entire gamut of PaaS features, e.g., networking, infrastructure, collaboration tools, environment control, security, automated deployment, scalability, databases, microservices, and containers.
 Check their pricing plans here.

 Here are a few articles that might also interest you: